AdamWandoch/portioning-app-repo/README.md

 Hi Guys,

-I used to work at a fish processing plant and during cod portioning process using one of Marel's iCut portioners I discovered the cutting pattern could be based on the total fillet size to utilize the material better.
+I used to work at a fish processing plant and during cod portioning process using one of Marel's I-Cut portioners I discovered the cutting pattern could be based on the total fillet size to utilize the material better.

 The finished product is a vacuum packed tray with two cod pieces that add up to 250g in this case.
 Ideally we would only want to use